-- compliance with EU competition law legislation; - introduction of the EU's SIEC (significant impediment of effective competition) test instead of the current dominance test; - adoption of the term of 'concentration' as an umbrella term for mergers and acquisitions; - elimination of the exemption of acquisition by inheritance; - abandonment of the Phase II procedure; - extension of the appraisal period for concentrations from the current 30-calendar-day period to 30 working days; and - removal of the fixed turnover rates for certain procedural violations, including the failure to notify a concentration and hindering on-site inspections, and set upper limits for the monetary fines for these violations.
+- compliance with EU competition law legislation; - introduction of the EU's SIEC (significant impediment of effective competition) test instead of the current dominance test; - adoption of the term of 'concentration' as an umbrella term for mergers and acquisitions; - elimination of the exemption of acquisition by inheritance; - · abandonment of the Phase II procedure; - extension of the appraisal period for concentrations from the current 30-calendar-day period to 30 working days; and - removal of the fixed turnover rates for certain procedural violations, including the failure to notify a concentration and hindering on-site inspections, and set upper limits for the monetary fines for these violations.

-The TCA recently published its 17th Annual Activity Report (the Report).
-Along with its mission, vision, objectives, priorities and description of its duties and power, the TCA made an assessment in the third part of the Report on its activities between 1 January and 31 December concerning merger control along with the statistical data.
-To summarise, in 2015, the Board assessed 158 transactions and among these, four were granted conditional approval and one was prohibited.
-The 158 overall transactions include one merger, 124 acquisitions, 25 joint ventures and eight privatisations.
-Considering the fact that in 2014 the Board assessed 215 transactions and seven were taken into Phase II review, the significant increase in the number of Phase II reviews and conditional approval decisions in 2014 and 2015 gives the impression that the Board will not hesitate to go into Phase II review and seek for commitments if it deems it to be necessary based on the potential competition law concerns.
+The TCA recently published the Merger and Acquisition Insight Report (the Report).
+Along with its mission, vision, objectives, priorities and description of its duties and power, the TCA made an assessment in the Report on its activities between 1 January and 31 December 2016 concerning merger control along with the statistical data.
+To summarise, in 2016, the Board assessed 209 transactions and among these, there have been 200 merger, acquisition or joint venture transactions, and nine privatisations.
+Among these transactions two concentrations were taken into Phase II review in 2016 (ABI-SABMiller, 16-19/311-140, 01.06.2016; Group Maritim-APM Terminals, 16-16/267-118, 11.05.2016).
+Furthermore, one concentration notified and taken into Phase II review in 2015 was withdrawn in 2016 (Merve Gözlük Camı-Essilor, 16-31/520-234, 23.09.2016).
+The overall increase in the number of Phase II reviews and conditional approval decisions in 2015 and 2016 gives the impression that the Board will not hesitate to go into Phase II review and seek for commitments if it deems it necessary based on the potential competition law concerns.
 This strongly indicates that remedies and conditional clearances are becoming increasingly important under Turkish merger control enforcement.
-In line with this trend, the number of cases in which the Competition Board decided on divestment or licensing commitments, or other structural or behavioural remedies has increased dramatically over the past four years.
+In line with this trend, the number of cases in which the Competition Board decided on divestment or licensing commitments, or other structural or behavioural remedies has increased dramatically over the past five years.